oracle/cluster-api-provider-oci/docs/src/managed/self-managed-nodes.md

 # Self managed nodes
-CAPOCI supports OKE self managed nodes.
+CAPOCI supports [OKE self managed nodes][self-managed-nodes].
 With this feature, CAPI features such as [rolling update][capi-upgrade], [health checks][health-check] can be used to make management of self managed nodes easier.
 CAPOCI supports two flavours fo self managed nodes.
 It also allows full range of [OCI Compute API][oci-compute-api] to be used while creating worker nodes.